VanMobile/vm-kb/dev/developerQuestions.md

 - an internet connection
 - a smartphone, Android and/or iPhone
 - at least 20 hours a week of part-time availability, or 40 hour for full-time (this includes the flexibility of putting in your hours on the weekend, you choose your schedule)
-- ability to keep in communication with the client and maintain a good relationship.
+- ability to keep in communication with the client and maintain a good relationship
 - the willingness and fortitude to keep learning with us as technologies change
 - lots of passion :)